Alumni & Friends Tour: June 4-12, 2022

 • During the morning, travel back to Prehistoric, Early Christian, and Viking Ireland by means of a guided tour of the Irish National Heritage Park on the edge of Wexford Town.

-• After lunch at the Heritage Park, return to Wexford Town for an in-depth experience of the Georgia Southern Ireland facility, a state-of-the-art learning center housed in a heritage building, constructed in 1812.
+• After lunch at the Heritage Park, return to Wexford Town for an in-depth experience of Georgia Southern’s Wexford Campus, a state-of-the-art learning and research center housed in a heritage building, constructed in 1812.

-• Join Georgia Southern President, Kyle Marrero, PhD, and students in residence and taking courses at the facility for a student-hosted program that celebrates our Eagle Nation alumni.
+• Join Georgia Southern President, Kyle Marrero, PhD, and students taking courses at the facility for a student-hosted program that celebrates our Eagle Nation alumni.

-• Be impressed by highlights of the exciting work that our Georgia Southern students are accomplishing at Georgia Southern Ireland to prepare them for satisfying, successful, and relevant careers.
+• Be impressed by highlights of the exciting work that our Georgia Southern students are accomplishing at Georgia Southern’s Wexford Campus to prepare them for satisfying, successful, and relevant careers.

 • After dinner, enjoy a tour of the Irish National Opera House, one of Wexford Town’s proudest boasts.